You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

 Fall armyworm is a type of armyworm.
 Its native area is America and Argentina.
 Its attack was observed first time in 2016 in central Africa and then this insect moved to India and China in 2018.
-In 2020 its attack was seen in Punjab especially in Bahawalnagar, Sahiwal, Okara and Chiniot.
-Now it is present in almost all maize growing areas of Pakistan and has become a serious problem for the farmers.
+In 2020 its attack was seen in Punjab, especially in Bahawalnagar, Sahiwal, Okara and Chiniot.
+Now it is present in almost all maize-growing areas of Pakistan and has become a serious problem for farmers.
 Recently it becomes the main enemy of maize crops.
 These insects attack the crop from the seedling stage through the different stages of its maturity thus causing significant damage to the crop.

-Life span of Fall Armyworm
+The life span of Fall Armyworm

 100-200 eggs are generally laid on the underside of the leaves of maize plants which are typically near to the base of the plant.
 These eggs are covered by protective scales which is rubbed off from the moth’s abdomen.
 In case of insect populations are high then the eggs may be laid higher up the plants or maybe also on nearby vegetation.